Tony Skinn: Coaching career

 After spending three seasons as an assistant coach for the Louisiana Tech Bulldogs men's basketball team, Skinn was hired by Kevin Willard to be an assistant coach for the Seton Hall Pirates in the Big East Conference.

 On May 20, 2021, after spending three seasons at Seton Hall, Skinn was hired as an assistant coach at Ohio State, replacing Terry Johnson.

 On March 23, 2022, Skinn was hired as an assistant coach at the University of Maryland reuniting him with Kevin Willard for whom he served under as an assistant previously with at Seton Hall.

 On March 30, 2023, Skinn was announced as the new head coach at his alma mater, George Mason University.

 Skinn led the Patriots to a 76–74 overtime win on February 11, 2025 vs. the St. Louis Billikens, making George Mason 11–1 in conference play, the best conference start in the program's 59–year history.
 His team's 20–5 record at the time was also the best overall start since the 2010–2011 season, the last of Jim Larranaga's 14 years at the school.

+The Patriots’ 80-75 win on December 31, 2025 gave them a 13-1 overall record, the best start in program history.